Backed by SSL, our online bonding process is secure. We are committed to your privacy.

-A bond is required for all real estate schools and instructors by the Hawaii Department of Commerce and Consumer Affairs.
-The bond amount varies according to the scope of the real estate service.
-It is the maximum number of students permitted in a classroom, multiplied by the advance deposit charged per student, multiplied by the maximum number of courses held at any one time during the school’s first year.
-In no case can the amount be less than $2,000.
-This bond remains valid until December 31 of even-numbered years (or until the certificate of registration expires), at which you must renew the bond to continue running your business legally.
+This bond amount varies according to the scope of the real estate service based on the maximum number of students permitted in a classroom multiplied by the advance deposit charged per student, multiplied by the maximum number of courses held at any one time during the school’s first year.
+In no case can the amount be less than $1,000.
+Underwriting is required to determine your bond rate.
+This involves a review of your credit report.

 Worried about bad credit?
 We have a bad credit bonding program that enables us to approve 99% of our applicants.

+Real estate continuing education providers must file a surety bond before they can provide legal real estate instruction.
+Obtaining a real estate continuing education provider bond is a required step for becoming licensed through the Hawaii Department of Commerce and Consumer Affairs.
 Real estate school bonds help protect real estate brokers and salespersons from fraudulent or unlawful business services on behalf of their instructors.
-Should the school or instructor violate a provision outlined in Chapter 467 of the Hawaii Revised Statutes or Title 16, Chapter 99 of the Hawaii Administrative Rules, then this bond can be subject to a valid claim filed by the obligee.
+Should the school or instructor violate a provision outlined in Chapter 467 of the Hawaii Revised Statutes or Title 16, Chapter 99 of the Hawaii Administrative Rules, this bond can be subject to a valid claim filed by the obligee.
 Violations include:

 - operating without a valid certificate of registration